Antonio Buonomo: News Rudiments

-Rudiments is a study based upon the classics (outdated) that consists in repeating rhythmic models by heart over and over again, gradually gaining speed.
+Rudiments is a study based upon the classics (outdated) that consists of repeating rhythmic models by heart over and over again, gradually gaining speed.

 There is no rhythmic control of the execution of this kind of monotonous and repetitive practice because the drummer is playing by memory and practically by ear.
 There is no music being read and practice is aimed solely at one type of execution: “in rhythm”, accentuating the downbeat (which is always the loudest) like when one begins speaking.

 With new rudiments - developed as exercises to be read and practiced through constant and precise acceleration of movements (made possible by the change in figuration) -, drummers will study technique, reading and rhythm at the same time.
 This way, not only will they put an end to that monotonous “in rhythm” practice, they will also develop control of the speed of the beats.

 Just by studying the sequences and the various fingering, practicing will prepare the drummer for: